Professionals from all fields joke that working from home is like eating the forbidden fruit; once you’ve tried it, there’s no going back.

 2. Virtual team meetings and catch-ups

-Another one of the virtual meeting examples is when teams gather in their digital workspace to collaborate or report on and discuss the latest events.
+Another virtual meeting example is when teams gather in their digital workspace to collaborate or report on and discuss the latest events.

 Team meetings should not be mistaken for company-wide meetings.